 Evidence is undisputable that consistency of education is vital for success.

-At North Yorkshire Virtual School, we work very hard to avoid moving Children in Care whenever possible and we try to work with schools to avoid permanent exclusions.
+At North Yorkshire Virtual School, we work very hard to avoid moving Looked After Children whenever possible and we try to work with schools to avoid permanent exclusions.

 The stability within a home placement and school placement is vital for secure attachments and yet we know that past issues which have impacted on a child's upbringing, result in Trauma and Attachment difficulties, causing a detrimental effect on their behaviour, social and emotional development.

 If as a school or carer, you are worried about a Young Person who is at risk of permanent or a fixed term exclusion, please contact the Head of the Virtual school straight away.

 The Personal Educational Plan (PEP) meetings are the best place to discuss any issues and it is not necessary to wait until the next scheduled meeting.
 Any person- carer, school representative or pupil can request that an additional meeting is held.

 Exclusion from school should be a last resort for any children, so it is vital that Foster Carers work with the school as soon as a child's behaviour becomes a cause for concern.